 401(k) Rollover in St. Louis, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, many St. Louis, MO residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and a pain in the neck.
+However, it’s often difficult for St. Louis, MO residents to know what to do with their existing 401(k) plan.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in St. Louis,MO

-There are several options for handling your 401(k) rollover in St. Louis, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in St. Louis, MO, and usually it takes knowledgeable financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
 This means we work in your best interest to make sure your money is working for you as you want it to.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+Our business is built on trust and your belief that we’ll do what’s best for you.
+We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Louis, MO.

-If you have over $5,000 invested in your 401(k), the majority of St. Louis, MO companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), many St. Louis, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many residents of St. Louis, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds at some point in the future.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from an oldemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account opened to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will be required to take out required minimum distributions regardless of your status in the workforce.
+After turning 72, you will have to take out required minimum distributions regardless of your status in the workforce.

 Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
-At any time you can access the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can take out the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

-You can start an IRA account with many banks or any brokerage firm in St. Louis, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in St. Louis, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.